MrValentine7777/MGCustomDrawingPipeline/README.md

 ## Project Structure

 ### Key Components
-- **Game1.cs**: Main game class that implements the custom drawing pipeline with HiDef settings
+- **Game1.cs**: Main game class that initializes the game components and orchestrates the rendering
 - **GameState.cs**: Contains all state variables and configuration for the game
+- **TreeRenderer.cs**: Handles the specific rendering of the 3D tree model
+- **PostProcessingRenderer.cs**: Implements the multi-pass bloom post-processing
+- **TreeModelGenerator.cs**: Creates the vertex and index buffers for the tree model
+- **RenderTargetManager.cs**: Manages the render targets used in post-processing
+- **ColorTextureCreator.cs**: Handles creation of 1x1 textures for model coloring
+- **InputManager.cs**: Processes user input for controlling the application
+- **ModelAnimator.cs**: Controls the animation of the tree model
 - **TriangleShader.fx**: HLSL shader file that defines vertex and pixel shaders using shader model 5.0
 - **BloomShader.fx**: HLSL shader file that implements the multi-pass bloom post-processing effect
-- **Program.cs**: Application entry point
-- **Content.mgcb**: Content pipeline configuration with HiDef profile settings
-- **TextureManagement/ColorTextureCreator.cs**: Handles creation of 1x1 textures for model coloring
-- **Utilities/TextureUtilities.cs**: Utility methods for texture operations

 ### How It Works
 The application demonstrates a complete rendering pipeline: